SEED-platform/seed/docs/source/setup_docker.rst

 **Note that you may need to build the containers a couple times for everything to converge**.
 You will likely need to do this.
 Run `docker-compose up` hit Ctrl-C, then run both the commands again to get everything working correctly.

 Note for whatever reason things like collectstatic aren't run automatically if you aren't using Virtual Box.
-You can fix it with the following
+You can fix it with the following.
+Use this to connect to a shell in the container.

 .. code-block:: bash

     docker exec -it "seed_web_1" bash

-to connect to a hell in the container, then run
+Then run the following when you are there.

 .. code-block:: bash